Swedish Meatballs that are perfectly tender and spiced, served with creamy, savory, tangy gravy. Comfort food at its best!

 The meatballs in and of themselves are a world wonder, but let me fill out the plate for you for what to serve with Swedish meatballs.

 - Creamy Mashed Potatoes <– I like these, obviously, because they’re very easy and have so much garlic herb flavor.
+(If you’re not into potatoes or don’t have the time, you’ll often see Swedish meatballs served over egg noodles, though we are VERY much partial to the mashed potatoes.)

 May your gravy be creamy and your meatballs be extra-savory and your special dinner be one to remember. ♡